justr0ma/1337-cub3d/README.md

 cub3d-subject:
 https://cdn.intra.42.fr/pdf/pdf/102417/en.subject.pdf

-Setup/Installation Requirements
+Setup/Installation Requirements:

-to run the game you just type 'make; ./Cub3D followed by the map to one of the maps in the maps directory provided by me' but You got to have Minilbx installed into your computer to run you have to change the Makefile to be Compatible with the linux envirnoment check the documentation here
+to run the game you just type 'make; ./Cub3D followed by the map to one of the maps in the maps directory provided by me' but You got to have Minilbx installed into your computer

+to run you have to change the Makefile to be Compatible with the linux envirnoment check the documentation [here](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html)https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html